beyarkay/masters-thesis/src/02_background.md

 data.
 Hybrid approaches ("semi-supervised") are also possible, which combine elements of supervised and unsupervised learning.

 Many supervised machine learning tasks can be divided into either a regression or a classification problem.
 A regression problem requires the estimation of a function that maps a set of input features $\bm{x}$ to a value $y$ where
 $y\in\mathbb{R}^p, p\in\mathbb{N}$.
 Classification problems require the
 estimation of a function that maps a set of input features $\bm{x}$ to a value
-$y$ where $y$ is an element of some finite set $A$.
+$y$, where $y$ is an element of some finite set $A$.

 # Artificial Neural Networks \label{sec:02-artificial-neural-networks}